jimstudt/SSHConsole/README.md

 let console = SSHConsole( port:2525,
                           hostKeys:hostKeys,
                           passwordDelegate: TrivialPassword(),
-                          publicKeyDelegate: Authenticator() )
+                          publicKeyDelegate: AuthenticatePublicKey() )
-try console.listen( handlerType:DoCommand.self )
+try console.listen( runner: myHandler )

+func myHandler( command: String, to: SSHConsole.CommandHandler.Output, user:String, environment: [String : String]) {
+    to.write("Thank you for connecting to my demo service.\r\n") to.write("Good bye now.\r\n")
+}

 /// wait around in your program until you are ready to exit

 try console.stop()   // Or don't, but this flushes and closes the open sockets
 ```

 Ok, I've lied there.
-You will notice that `TrivialPassword()` seems like a really bad idea, `Authenticator()`
+You will notice that `TrivialPassword()` seems like a really bad idea, `AuthenticatePublicKey()`
-is not defined, and I left `DoCommand` as an exercise to the reader.
+is not defined.
 But go look in the example Echo server.
 The
-whole think *with* all the missing bits as ~130 lines and thats mostly comments for you.
+whole think *with* all the missing bits as ~130 lines and that's mostly comments for you.

 Here is the [complete source for the Echo server](https://github.com/jimstudt/SSHConsole/blob/main/Sources/Echo/main.swift)